tbreeze-zengenti/contensis-react-dev/docs/react-starter/routing/with-events.md

 This option allows us to set a global link depth for **all** requests made by the App.

 :::warning
-The default `entryLinkDepth` should only be updated if you understand the consequences as it can lead to unnecessarily large paylods of data.
+The default `entryLinkDepth` should only be updated if you understand the consequences as it can lead to unnecessarily large payloads.
 :::

 ## PreventScrollTop